-Our 2016 estimate puts Georgia's population at 10,332,588.
-This value is based on the most recent Census estimates, released in 2016.
+This value is based on the most recent Census estimates.
 The last confirmed population for Georgia was recorded during the last nationwide census, which took place in 2010.
-When the survey was completed, it revealed that 9,687,653 people were living within the state.
+When the survey was completed, the results revealed that 9,687,653 people were living within the state.

 Situated in the southeastern corner of the United States, Georgia is the 24th largest US state when it comes to sheer land mass.
 The total surface area is 59,425 square miles (or 153,909 square kilometers) and for every square mile of Georgian territory, there is an average of 168.4 people.

 Georgia ranks 18th in the United States in population density.

 The median age in Georgia is 36.2 years of age, with a gender difference of 51.3% females and 48.7% males across the state.

 In religious terms, Georgia shows a 79% affiliation with any Christian based faith, a 3% preference to non-Christian based faiths, and 18% ambivalence or non-preference toward religion over the entire state.